 - Critical reflection: This form of reflection, in addition, shows evidence that the learner is aware that actions and events may be ‘located within and explicable by multiple perspectives, but are located in and influenced by multiple and socio– political contexts’.

-As part of your course you have had many opportunities for reflective writing, but it is never too late to remind yourself of you might approach it.
+As part of your course you have had many opportunities for reflective writing, but it is never too late to remind yourself of how you might approach it.

 Practising reflective writing – some key points

-- Be aware of the purpose of your reflective writing and state if it is appropriate
+- Be aware of the purpose of your reflective writing and state if it is appropriate.

 - Reflective writing requires practice and constant standing back from oneself.

 - Deepen your reflection / reflective writing with the help of others through discussing issues with individuals and groups, getting the points of others.
+Using a transcendent lens will help here.

 - Always reflect on what you have learnt from an incident, and how you would do something differently another time.